-The care package costs described in this schema are an example of a case where the costs to the public purse on health and social care support are in the top decile in a 2005 home care sample of 365 cases.1 In this sample, which had 35 per cent of 'intensive' cases with 10 or more home care hours per week compared with 26 per cent in the England as a whole, 10 per cent of cases incurred gross public community care costs of over £353 per week.
+The care package costs described in this schema are an example of a case where the costs to the public purse on health and social care support are in the top decile in a 2005 home care sample of 365 cases.
+1 In this sample, which had 35 per cent of 'intensive' cases with 10 or more home care hours per week compared with 26 per cent in England as a whole, 10 per cent of cases incurred gross public community care costs of over £366 per week.
 Package costs exclude the costs of hospital and any use of care homes for respite care.
 Social work/care management costs were only included where visits from a social worker during the previous three months were reported by the individual.
 GP visits were not collected so estimates based on national data have been included.
+All costs have been uprated using the appropriate inflators.